Compressing Sign Information in DCT-based Image Coding via Deep Sign Retrieval: Proposed method

 Our method is incorporated in a conventional DCT-based image coding method, i.e., JPEG.
 As shown in Fig.~\ref{fig:encdec}, we extract the signs of the quantized DCT coefficients and compress them through sign retrieval.
 We also modify the standard bitstream of JPEG to describe the magnitudes and the compressed signs separately.
 Our method consists of an encoder and a decoder as described below. \textbf{Encoder}: We first separate quantized DCT coefficients $y_{\omega_{u},\omega_{v}}^{m,n}$ into the magnitudes $|y_{\omega_{u},\omega_{v}}^{m,n}|$ and signs $\mathrm{sign}(y_{\omega_{u},\omega_{v}}^{m,n})$.
 The magnitudes are compressed using suitable entropy coding, e.g., \cite{Huffman1952method,Golomb1966run,Rice1971adaptive,Martin1979range}.
 However, we compress the signs through sign retrieval, which will be detailed in Sections~\ref{s3ss3}, \ref{s3ss4}, and \ref{s3ss5}.
 To summarize, we restore the signs only from the magnitudes $|y_{\omega_{u},\omega_{v}}^{m,n}|$ without using the original signs.
 Finally, since the restored signs may be incorrect, we append the residual information

 to the bitstream, where $\oplus$ is the XOR operator, and $\tilde{x}$ is an image restored by our sign retrieval algorithm.
 In this way, the signs are represented as the residual $e_{\omega_{u},\omega_{v}}^{m,n}$; all the signs can be recovered without loss from the residual.
-The code length for the residual equals the number of bits for the signs. \textbf{Remarks on encoder}: If the signs are restored correctly to some extent, the residual has many zeros but few ones.
+The performance of our method depends on the code length for the residual.
+In this paper, we compute the minimum code length from the entropy of the residual.
+In real applications, the actual code length will be determined by several factors, such as the method for entropy coding and the data unit size for the bitstream. \textbf{Remarks on encoder}: If the signs are restored correctly to some extent, the residual has many zeros but few ones.
 In this case, the residual is compressible using entropy coding methods~\cite{Reininger1983distribution,Bellifemine1992statistical,Lam2000math}.
 Therefore, the accuracy of sign retrieval is essential for sign compression. \textbf{Decoder}: The decoder first parses the bitstream to obtain the magnitudes $|y_{\omega_{u},\omega_{v}}^{m,n}|$ and the residual $e_{\omega_{u},\omega_{v}}^{m,n}$.
 The corresponding signs are then restored only from the magnitudes by our sign retrieval algorithm in the same manner as in the encoder.
 The restored signs including errors are corrected by $e_{\omega_{u},\omega_{v}}^{m,n}$.
 Merging the magnitudes with the correct signs, we reproduce the DCT coefficients $y_{\omega_{u},\omega_{v}}^{m,n}$.
 We finally obtain a decoded image by inverse DCT of the reproduced coefficients. \textbf{Remarks on decoder}: Because the signs restored by the sign retrieval algorithm are finally corrected by the residual, the DCT coefficients $y_{\omega_{u},\omega_{v}}^{m,n}$ in our decoder are exactly the same as those in the baseline JPEG.
 Consequently, our decoded image is also the same as that obtained with JPEG; there are no differences between these images.
 We will thus evaluate our method in terms of the bit amount required for the sign residual, which is what we need to losslessly transmit the original sign information, i.e., the residual information $e_{\omega_{u},\omega_{v}}^{m,n}$ for all $m$, $n$, $\omega_u$, and $\omega_v$.